-The Green Bay Packers made a massive coup just before the 2025 season started, landing top-five pass rusher Micah Parsons in a trade with the Dallas Cowboys.
-After winning their first two games handily, the Packers bandwagon started to look like a Mumbai train.
+The Green Bay Packers made a massive coup just before the start of this season, landing top-five pass rusher Micah Parsons in a trade with the Dallas Cowboys.
+And, after winning their first two games handily, the Packers bandwagon started to look like a Mumbai train.
 Overcrowded.

 Advertisement

-Starting left tackle Rasheed Walker even suggested they could go “undefeated” after just two wins, and nobody batted an eye.
+The wins gave them so much confidence that left tackle Rasheed Walker even suggested they could go “undefeated” after just two wins.
+And nobody batted an eye.
 Talk about premature.

-Green Bay crashed back down to earth during an ugly 13-10 upset loss to the previously winless Cleveland Browns, who’d lost the previous week 41-17.
-Not a great look.
-Green Bay was a large -7.5 favorite on the point spread, and no doubt sportsbooks across the country had a whole lot to lose if the Packers did win or cover the spread.
+Green Bay crashed back down to earth through an ugly 13-10 upset loss to the previously winless Cleveland Browns, who had lost 41-17 just the previous week.
+Green Bay was a -7.5 favorite on the point spread, and no doubt sportsbooks across the country had a whole lot to lose if the Packers did win or cover the spread.

 Claim: That loss sparked wild rumors online.
-One NFL news account on Twitter with 29.4k followers, NFC North News, “reported” that the league and “federal investigators” were looking into the potential that the sportsbooks combined with the Packers to fix this game and ensure they didn’t have to pay out on any Packers bets.
+NFC North News, an NFL news account on X with 29.4k followers, “reported” that the league and “federal investigators” were looking into the potential that the sportsbooks and the Packers colluded to fix this game and ensure they didn’t have to pay out on any Packers bets.

 “BREAKING: The NFL is cooperating with Federal Investigators over potential match fixing by the #Packers.
-This play in particular is what is raising red flags.
+This play, in particular, is what is raising red flags.
 A total of 1.1 BILLION was on Packers Moneyline, a record amount for the NFL.
-Yikes,” the report read.
+Yikes,” the post read.

 🚨🚨BREAKING: The NFL is cooperating with Federal Investigators over potential match fixing by the #Packers.